Clijsters/fairtrade-town-siegburg-de/README.md

 </h1>

 <p align="center">
-<b>This is the GitHub Reposiory for <a href="https://fairtrade-town-siegburg.de">my personal homepage</a>.
+<b>This is the GitHub Reposiory for <a href="https://fairtrade-town-siegburg.de">fairtrade-town-siegburg.de</a>.
 It is a single-page Vue.js app with nuxt</b>
 </p>
 <p align="center">
     <a href="https://ci.appveyor.com/project/Clijsters/homepage/branch/master">